 India is one of the fastest-growing economies in the world.
 The country has a huge potential and the opportunities are ever-expanding.
 Being a populous country, the electricity consumption is ever increasing, but electricity has been one of the major hurdles for the country’s progress.
-The government and some private companies are taking the initiative to produce electricity within the Indian territory.
+The government and some private companies of solar energy are taking the initiative to produce electricity within the Indian territory.
 Being India the world’s third-largest electrical producer, the country is still struggling to provide electricity to every part of the country.

 If we talk about the production of electricity in term of percentage, 65% of the electricity consumed in India is generated by thermal power plants, 22% hydroelectric power plants, 3% by nuclear power plants and remaining 10% from other alternative sources like solar, wind, biomass, etc.

 The production of electricity with solar is less than 10%.
 Solar has a huge potential and can be used to produce energy equivalent to thermal and hydro.
 The world is changing and maybe it’s time to look at things from a different perspective.
 The country has huge potential but only if they make use of all the resources.

 Rooftop Solar Trend in India

 The solar trend of the west is slowly entering the Indian market.
 The government and the people of the country have finally started realizing the potential of solar power.
 The government of India has set a target of 175 GW of installed renewable energy by 2022 of which solar alone is expected to be the single largest component at 100 GW.

 There are multiple things to improve and a lot of work to be done in different areas of energy production and energy consumption.
 To improve the unsteady target growth of the rooftop solar power system in India, people should be educated about solar.